-The Nibelheim sequence begins by skipping a battle that was in FFVII, probably because Crisis Core has no teammate mechanics and FFVII showed that Sephiroth fought in this battle as well.
+The Nibelheim sequence begins by skipping a battle with a dragon that was in FFVII, probably because Crisis Core has no teammate mechanics and FFVII showed that Sephiroth fought in this battle as well.
 Entering town (with one of the three grunts, the driver, vanishing from the plot of both games), Sephiroth speaks with Cloud, asking him how it feels to be back in his hometown.
-He explains that he doesn’t have a hometown, and leaks some of his backstory, saying that his mother’s name is “Jenova.”
+Sephiroth explains that he doesn’t have a hometown of his own, and leaks some of his backstory, saying that his mother’s name is “Jenova.”
 You know, the name of the crazy, mutated cells that create SOLDIERS that everyone apparently knows about?
 Yeah, apparently Sephiroth never questioned this detail despite living in this universe where that’s public knowledge.
 And we’re just getting started.
 Zack, at least, thinks this is curious, so at least someone’s brains are on.

 At the door to the inn, Zack and Sephiroth were confronted by a local: Tifa Lockhart, another future FFVII party member who also doesn’t look as young as she’s supposed to be, but like Cloud you can see that they were trying.
-Tifa did not encounter them at this point in the FFVII flashback but perhaps that can be excused, since she sort of shows up from nowhere in FFVII.
+Tifa did not encounter the party at this point in the FFVII flashback, but perhaps that can be excused, since she sort of shows up from nowhere in FFVII!
 As in the flashback from FFVII, Tifa appears wearing a cowboy hat that looks just as out of place now as it did in 1997.
 You keep on being you, Tifa.
 Tifa is about to leave when she turns back, seems about to ask something, and then disappears.
-This will go essentially unexplained in Crisis Core but fits the tone of FFVII fine, despite being a new addition.
+This will go essentially unexplained in Crisis Core but fits the storyline of FFVII just fine, despite being a new addition!